pavles6/project-code-language-identifier/README.md

 # project-code-language-identifier
-A GitHub-like code identifier for your project
+A GitHub-like code language identifier/scanner

 ### Running a script